Warning: a few minor plot spoilers ahead.

 Their friendship grows increasingly intense until it becomes

 obvious that something a bit more amorous is working beneath the surface.
+Sydney is then faced with

 staying true to her hard-working (and very earnest) husband, or running off